dlimeb/dieterlimeback/site/preflight.md

 Ready to invest in yourself and start living your true potential?
 Contact me to set up a preliminary no obligation conversation to get the ball rolling.

 <p class="text-center my-16">
-  <a href="/contact/" class="font-sans text-base font-bold tracking-wider text-white uppercase hover:text-white bg-oof hover:bg-ooflight border-0 px-12 py-5 w-full md:w-auto">Get started</a>
+  <a href="/contact/" class="font-sans text-base font-bold tracking-wider text-white uppercase hover:text-white bg-oof hover:bg-ooflight border-0 px-12 py-5 inline-block w-full md:w-auto">Get started</a>
 </p>

 If you know someone else you feel would be interested in coaching, I would greatly appreciate connecting with them.
 Please feel free to pass this page along.